leonhard-s/auraxium/docs/usage/basic/census.rst

 Terms and search modifiers
 ==========================

-The key-value pairs used to filter queries (previously introduced as the query's `terms`) are represented by the :class:`SearchTerm` class, which provides facilities for parsing, serialising and formatting these terms for use in query strings.
+The key-value pairs used to filter queries (previously introduced as the query's `terms`) are represented by the :class:`SearchTerm` class, which provides facilities for parsing, serializing and formatting these terms for use in query strings.

 Terms can be added directly using a query's :meth:`QueryBase.add_term` method, or may alternatively be generated via keyword arguments as part of the query instantiation: